Many Russians Today Take Pride In Afghan War That Foretold Soviet Demise

 "Now the situation is changing dramatically in regards to the deployment of troops to Afghanistan, and those who fought are being looked up to again," said veteran Sergei Morozov.
 "Life has shown that it most likely wasn't a mistake."

-Morozov, who served as a paratrooper, was attending a ceremony marking the Soviet withdrawal in Afghan Square, a neighborhood park not far from Yerin's museum.
+Morozov, who served as a paratrooper, was attending a ceremony marking the Soviet withdrawal, in Afghan Square, a neighborhood park not far from Yerin's museum.
 At the center of the square is a stark sculpture depicting three grieving mothers with bowed heads.
-Behind it stands a wall of black stone into which the names of hundreds of Muscovites who fell in Afghanistan are etched.
+Behind it stands a wall of black stone etched with the names of hundreds of Muscovites who fell in Afghanistan.

 On Feb.
 14, a procession led by a military band made its way through the snow-covered park to the monument.
 There were burly veterans, middle-aged women and children in the tan uniforms and red berets of the Young Army patriotic movement.
 Some held black-and-white photographs of soldiers killed in Afghanistan.